 I have a picture of that occasion in my mobile in which he is seated by my side in the front row.
 A writer friend of mine had taken the photo on his mobile and mailed to me.
 I can’t remember his name now.
 When Mudrarakshas was sitting here, he felt the urge to use the toilet.
 He asked me, “Where is that person who came with me?
 I said, “I don’t know, but just tell me what you want.”
 “I want to go to the toilet”, he said.
 I helped him get up and took him to the toilet holding his hands.
 How helpless can one be with old age and illness!

 My last meeting with him was at Rai Auditorium, Lucknow, on 23 August 2015.
 He was there as the keynote speaker for the release of Ramswaroop Verma Samagra edited by Bhagwanswaroop Katiyar.
 By coincidence, I had the good fortune of sitting beside him at the function.
 I found that his health had deteriorated even further.
 He could not even speak properly.
 But he made it a point to attend the function as a mark of respect for Ramswaroop Verma.
 For people like me, who like to take rest even when slightly indisposed, he was an inspiration.
 He made some candid comments about Ramswaroop Verma, which warranted further discussion.
 But that did not happen.
 He said, “Verma was a key figure of his time who not only participated in politics but also made Dalit and backward classes aware of the evils of Brahmanism.
 But the movement he built to establish Arjak ideology lost steam soon.
 He was the forerunner of an ideology which was acutely needed today, but it is dead now.
 Why it did not last?
 Was Verma ji also responsible for it?”
 He did not elaborate further – maybe because of ill health, maybe because he did not want to antagonize the devotees of Verma, whose conduct was diametrically opposite to their leader’s ideology.
 When I broached the topic with him after the function, he could not hide his pain.
-He was very distressed that the Dalit-OBC castes were carrying the cross of Brahmanism – which Verma opposed tooth and nail all his life – on their shoulders.
+He was very distressed that the Dalit and OBC castes had become the upholders of Brahmanism – which Verma opposed tooth and nail all his life.

 Once I ran into Mudrarakshas at the Allahabad residence of Lalbahadur Verma.
 I do not remember the year but it was probably at the start of the new millennium.
 This meeting was important in two ways.
 One, because there I met Subhash Gatade, Vikas Rai and Ravindra Kalia for the first time and two, because I was witness to the conversation between Kaila and Mudrarakshas in which they shared their intimate memories.
 The conversation was interesting and was punctuated with long guffaws.
 We all shared the same ideology but Mudrarakshas was different from us in one major way.
 He was bitterly critical of the contemporary Left, which was not ready to battle caste consciousness.
 As always, he put forth his arguments forcefully and Vikas Rai supplemented it with an example.